react-bootstrap-table/react-bootstrap-table2/packages/react-bootstrap-table2-paginator/README.md

 #### 4.2 Customization Everything

 If you choose to custom the pagination component by yourself, the `paginationProps` will be important for you.
-Becasue you have to know for example how to change page or what's the current page etc. Hence, following is all the props in `paginationProps` object:
+Because you have to know for example how to change page or what's the current page etc. Hence, following is all the props in `paginationProps` object:

 ```js
 page,